Open-Model-Initiative/OMI-Generation-Tools/.github/ISSUE_TEMPLATE/feature_request.md

 If applicable, specify the tool or set of tools that this feature request is for.

-A clear and concise description of what the problem is.
-For example, “I wish Open Model Initiative Data Repository could do [X] because [Y].”

 ### Describe the solution you'd like

 A clear and concise description of what you want to happen.
 Describe the feature, how it should work, and any user interactions involved.